 This is the harsh reality of a club like Mohun Bagan as opposed to one like ATK FC.
 When you have so much silverware to your name, a second place doesn't seem like something to celebrate no matter how hard you tried.

 Let's move on to the AFC Cup.
-So far, ATK Mohun Bagan FC have played 3 matches.
+So far, ATK Mohun Bagan FC have played 3 matches in AFC Cup 2021.
 They won twice, and drew once.
 They finished at the top of their group.
 An unequivocally praiseworthy effort.
 But does it take Mohun Bagan's name to "greater heights" as Mr Parekh claimed?

 The Mariners have reached the group semi stages of the Asian Club Championship, the top tier of AFC club competitions.
 AFC Cup is the second tier tournament.
 So right out of the bat we have a problem with claiming anything accomplished in AFC Cup as a "greater height."